-- You must have maintained full-time student status in Canada during each academic semester, with the exception of your last academic semester and completed a program of study that led to a degree, diploma or certificate.
-If you meet all the eligibility requirements, with the exception that you are enrolled in part-time studies in your final academic semester, you will still be considered eligible for the PGWPP.
+- You must have maintained full-time student status in Canada during each academic semester, except your last academic semester, and completed a program of study that led to a degree, diploma, or certificate.
+If you meet all the eligibility requirements, except that you are enrolled in part-time studies in your final academic semester, you will still be eligible for the PGWPP.

 - You have received a transcript and an official letter confirming program completion (these documents must be included in your application).